vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > And there shall in no wise enter into it *any thing that defileth, neither whatsoever worketh abomination, or maketh a lie*: but they which are written in the Lamb’s book of life.
 {% ct 'Revelation 21:27' %}

 Because heaven is a place where righteousness dwells, anyone who clings to sin cannot be happy there.
-Excluding those who have repeatedly resisted God's wooing grace and chosen to persist in sin is, in fact, an act of mercy toward the unconverted, for heaven would be a place of torment to those who have no longing for righteousness.
-It also secures the eternal peace and happiness of the citizens of God's everlasting kingdom, for the removal of sin means the end of the pain, suffering, and misery that it always brings.
+Excluding those who have repeatedly resisted God’s wooing grace and chosen to persist in sin is, in fact, an act of mercy toward the unconverted, for heaven would be a place of torment to those who have no longing for righteousness.
+It also secures the eternal peace and happiness of the citizens of God’s everlasting kingdom, for the removal of sin means the end of the pain, suffering, and misery that it always brings.

 ## Will there be a third group of people?